tidymodels/tailor/tests/testthat/_snaps/adjust-probability-calibration.md

       adjust_probability_calibration(container(), "boop")
     Condition
       Error in `adjust_probability_calibration()`:
-      ! `type` must be one of "logistic", "multinomial", "beta", "isotonic", or "isotonic_boot", not "boop".
+      ! `method` must be one of "logistic", "multinomial", "beta", "isotonic", or "isotonic_boot", not "boop".

 ---